Small Space, Big Reward

 Daffodils make great flowers for container gardening.

 Not all plants require the same amount of H20.
 Some, however, are more prone to drying out than others.
 Vegetables, like all other forms of vegetation, get their energy to grow through a process called photosynthesis – they harness power from the sun.
-Since sunlight causes evaporation, plants that have large leaves, like eggplant, squash, tomato, and pepper, need to be watered almost daily in dry weather.
+Since sunlight causes evaporation, plants that have broad leaves, like eggplant, squash, tomato, and pepper, need to be watered almost daily in dry weather.
 Keep watch on your garden.
 When leaves begin to wilt, a good soaking may be in order.
 Some online nursery grower has quality veggies at low prices.

 Your garden will require proper soil to keep growing plants healthy.
-Garden soil should be properly oxygenated and contain ample amounts of organic matter.
+Garden soil should be adequately oxygenated and contain ample amounts of organic matter.
 If you live in a drought-prone region, a thick layer of mulch helps retain soil’s moisture content.

 You already know that plants need sun, but some plants need less energy to grow than others.
 Root vegetables can thrive in just four to five hours of sun exposure per day.